 - Locate the guest user you need to remove and place a checkmark in the box beside their name.

-If you wish to confirm the removal has been successful before sending to the client, please:
+If you wish to confirm the removal has been successful before sending it to the client, you will need to:

 - Create a new email using the Share function.

-We also suggest a review for any other clients that may be Guest Users in Azure to prevent this issue from happening for others.
-Of course, there may be clients that cannot be removed from Azure for other reasons meaning that Collaborate document links will not work for them.
+We also suggest a review for any other clients that may be Guest Users in Azure to prevent this issue from happening to others.
+Of course, there may be clients that cannot be removed from Azure for other reasons, meaning that Collaborate document links will not work for them.